 Completing a summer placement with EQ helped me to choose my career path, as before I wasn’t even sure I wanted to work in an office.
 I was fortunate enough to be offered a job at the end of the internship which really helped me when going back to do my fourth year, as I did not have the added stress of trying to find a job.
 You never know what opportunities an internship could open up for you.

 I love the level of responsibility you are given from day one.
-Over the years my responsibilities have increased – I now manage my own client portfolio and have progressed from Junior to Assistant Manager.
+Over the years my responsibilities have increased – I now manage my own client portfolio and have progressed from a trainee to Manager.

 I also enjoyed the variety of work you get to do at EQ.
 At the time I didn’t appreciate the benefit of this and was just enjoying the variation day to day.
 However, on my return to fourth year (and in my professional exams after uni) I realised how much of an advantage I had in comparison to other students.